tonytins/cu/src/characters.md

 ## Extra Info

-- Felix lives with the Casey twins.
+- Felix lives with the Casey brother.

 ## Tom Wilcox